asimovian/plur/README.md

 **Plur** is both an application framework and a nodal network cloud platform that scales apps and services across VMs.

 The **framework** provides reusable cross-platform JS libraries for rapid development of both front-end and server-side applications.
-Applications are interconnected as plur _nodes_ out of the box.
+Applications are **interconnected** as plur *nodes* out of the box.
 The API also provides basic identity, authentication, and message passing.

-The cloud **platform** builds on top of the framework, providing scalable network services that control the plur _cloud_, control VMs, authenticate roles and requests, and route messages between nodes based on _roles_ and technical _capabilties_.
+The cloud **platform** builds on top of the framework, scaling core API services across a nodal network that we call a plur **cloud**.
+Each plur _cloud_ operates as simple network appliance that may simply be started and stopped.
+Internally, the cloud contains plur _nodes_ that control VMs, authenticate roles and requests, and route messages between nodes based on _roles_ and technical _capabilties_.

 Documentation
 -------------